awsdocs/aws-launch-wizard-user-guide/doc_source/launch-wizard-sap-deploying.md

    + If you choose **No**, choose whether to install HANA software\.
 If you want to install HANA software, enter the **S3 location for HANA media** and the **HANA password**\.
 Then, proceed to **Step 6**\.
 If you don't want to install HANA software, proceed to **Step 9**\.
    + If you choose **Yes**, provide the information listed in the following steps\.

 1. **Application** and **Version**\.
 If you choose to install the SAP application software, select the supported application and version of the software you want to install\.
 The following configuration fields will change based on your application software and version selections\.
-For supported application versions, see [Supported application versions for SAP deployments](launch-wizard-sap-versions.md#launch-wizard-sap-versions-application)\.
+For supported application versions, see [SAP applications](launch-wizard-sap-versions.md#launch-wizard-sap-versions-application)\.

 1. **SAP application software location**\.
 In order to install the SAP application software, Launch Wizard requires access to the relevant software and files\.
 For instructions to provide Launch Wizard access to the application software and associated files, see [Make SAP application software available for AWS Launch Wizard to deploy SAP](launch-wizard-sap-software-install-details.md)\.
    + **SAPCAR location**\.
 Enter the Amazon S3 path where the SAPCAR is located\.